CPO3103: Politics of Western Europe

 Course Description and Purpose

 This course is a comparative introduction to the governmental systems and current political issues in Europe, with a concentration on Western Europe.
-The focus will be on a selection of European states and the European Union (EU) as overarching integration project.
-Through a comparative approach, domestic politics and policymaking, structures and functions of political institutions and political transitions will be analyzed with particular attention to political culture, governance and political parties.
+The focus will be on a selection of European states and the European Union (EU) as the overarching integration project.
+Through a comparative approach, domestic politics and policymaking, structures and functions of political institutions and political transitions will be analyzed with particular attention to political culture, governance, and political parties.
 Upon completion of this course, students should be able to understand the historical legacies in Western European politics, analyze current Western European political trends through a theoretical (comparative) lens, as well as explain the impact of transnational issues on Western European domestic politics as well as EU integration.
-Students will be assessed by three reading & concept challenges (a quiz, a midterm and a final), four discussion arena essays and posts, and a co-curricular activity report.
+Students will be assessed by three reading & concept challenges (a quiz, a midterm and a final), three discussion arena essays and posts, and a research paper quest.

 This class counts toward the FIU’s European Studies Certificate and is also a Gordon Rule core curriculum course, which means that you will be expected to write extensively through a number of assignments.